 Thousands of people visit the Record Office each year.
 Admission to the search room is free.
 Our space is limited, so to help you enjoy your visit to the full, we ask you to make an appointment in advance.
 Our most popular records, for example parish and non-conformist church registers, are available only on microfilm.
 We use microfilm to save the original documents from wear and tear, ensuring their survival for future generations.

 Many people who are unable to visit contact us by email, post or telephone using our contact details below.

-The Durham County Record Office website has an extensive online catalogue describing the archives we keep.
+The Durham County Record Office: online catalogue describes the archives we keep.
 You can view over 45,000 photographs from our collections online.

-Unfortunately you cannot view all the archives from home using our website.
-This is because the collections are so large (five miles of shelving).
+Unfortunately you cannot view all the archives using our website because the collections are so large (five miles of shelving).
 Instead you can search the catalogue and: